-In January 2020 Professor Andrew Stewart started his new role in Canberra as Principal MDSP (Military and Defence Studies Program) and Professor of War Studies dividing his time between the Australian War College and the university’s Strategic and Defence Studies Centre.
+In January 2020, Andrew Stewart joined ANU as Professor of War Studies and Principal MDSP (Military and Defence Studies Program) dividing his time between the Australian War College at Weston Creek and the university’s Strategic and Defence Studies Centre.

 A student at King’s College London from 1991 to 2001, where he completed his undergraduate degree and doctorate within the Department of War Studies, in 2003 he joined the university’s Defence Studies Department.
-His subsequent roles included Assistant Dean of Academic Studies and lead historian supporting the British military’s senior warfighting course.
+His subsequent roles included Assistant Dean of Academic Studies and lead historian supporting the Higher Command and Staff Course, the British military’s senior warfighting course.
 From 2014 to 2017 he was seconded as the Director of Academic Studies at the Royal College of Defence Studies acting as adviser to the three-star civilian commandant.
 In 2018 the title of Professor of Modern Conflict History was conferred upon him.